PDFWAC 296-155-56110

 (f) When using swivel hoist rings in a threaded-hole, the effective thread length must be 1 1/2 times the diameter of the bolt for steel.
 (See Figure 34.)
 For other thread engagements or engagement in other materials, contact the manufacturer or a qualified person.

-(g) When using swivel hoist rings in a through-hole application, you must use a nut and washer.
+(g) When using swivel hoist rings in a through-hole application, the employer must use a nut and washer.
 A washer and nut must be in accordance with the manufacturer's recommendations.
 The nut must be fully engaged.
 (See Figure 34.)

 (h) The bushing flange must fully contact the load surface.
 (See Figure 34.)

-(i) You must not use spacers or washers between the bushing flange and the mounting surface of the load being lifted.
+(i) The employer must not use spacers or washers between the bushing flange and the mounting surface of the load being lifted.

 Note: | See Figure 34 for examples of swivel hoist rings covered by this rule. |